Orange Grove (1800 ship): Fate

 In May 1804 Lloyd's List reported that an Orange Grove, no master's name given, was at Jamaica, having come from Liverpool.
 Other reports make clear that the vessel in question was Orange, Grove, master.
 Orange Grove herself appeared on a French list of 92 prizes taken into Guadeloupe.

+In 1804, 30 British vessels in the triangular trade were lost; 15 of these vessels were lost in the Middle Passage.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.